kevinburke/doony/readme.md

 Don't have admin access to your Jenkins instance?
 You can install it as a [Chrome extension](#chrome-extension)

+#### Good news!

+As of Jenkins version 1.570, some themes from Doony are getting merged back into the main project.
+Doony version **2.0** works with these updated themes.

+- If you are installing Doony on a Jenkins version **older** than 1.570, use Doony version 1.6 (`git checkout 1.6`, in this repo)

+- If you are installing Doony on a Jenkins version **newer** than 1.570, use the master version.

 ## Who's Using It

 Doony was made at [Twilio]( https://www.twilio.com ).
 It's also been forked/starred by